Surgical Tech Training: What to Expect on the Road to the OR

 2. Surgical tech courses

 - Human Anatomy and Physiology I & II: In these courses you’ll study the entire structure and function of the human body both in the classroom and in the lab.
-Chante Yearby, surgical technology program coordinator at Rasmussen College, says these courses are absolutely critical for student success as you’ll need to know your way around the human body and possess the right vocabulary to be an effective team member in the surgical suite.
+Chante Yearby, surgical technology program coordinator at Rasmussen University, says these courses are absolutely critical for student success as you’ll need to know your way around the human body and possess the right vocabulary to be an effective team member in the surgical suite.
 “Medical terminology is the language we speak in the OR,” emphasizes Yearby.

 - Fundamentals of Surgical Technology: This class sets the stage for your surgical technologist training.
 Here you’ll learn the basics of maintaining a sterile environment, surgical procedures and important safety information like how to handle medications and the proper assembly and usage of surgical instruments.